What Kingsway Is About

 Your ongoing monthly support allows Kingsway to transform many more lives.
 The school has a long list of needy applicants who they are unable to enroll.
 These children may lose their only opportunity to get an education.

-Last year we asked folks to sponsor students, but Milly did not bother to wait for the money to arrive.
+In the past we’ve asked folks to sponsor students, but Milly did not bother to wait for the money to arrive.
 She just accepted needy children anyhow and stepped out in faith.

 If you’ve ever wished you could directly help the poorest in Africa, you’ve come to the right place.